 (Notice how Kendra in this video has a whole bunch of balls at her feet.
 This is fine when you are practicing just one thing, as she is here).
-Just hitting shots for the sake of it is not going to improve your game but using lots of balls to work and work on one thing will.
+Just hitting shots for the sake of it will not improve your game but using lots of balls to work and work on one thing will.
 Picking one thing and focusing will get that handicap down faster than you would believe, and you need a whole lot of golf balls to do that.

 I hope that example has shown you how focusing on one problem in your game can pay off.
-Whether it is slicing, chunking, hitting the ball fat or any of the other mistakes we all make, you can put them right.
+Whether it is slicing, chunking, hitting the ball fat, or any of the other mistakes we all make, you can put them right.

 Here are our four steps for success